chelseawr/messenger_analysis/README.md

 How To Use This
 ---------------
 First, download your own Facebook message data.
+Facebook allows you to [download a copy](https://www.facebook.com/help/212802592074644) of all of your data, this tool analyzes one portion of that data.

+If asked, choose JSON file format.
-[Follow this guide.](https://www.facebook.com/help/212802592074644) Save `fbook.py` from this repository.
-If you want to parse common words, get the txt file as well.
+Save `fbook.py` from this repository.
+If you want to parse common words, save [this file](https://github.com/chelseawr/messenger_analysis/blob/master/common_words.txt) as well.

 Your file structure should look like this:

 <pre>